xavharrison/xavharrison.github.io/_pages/about.md

 Group News
 ======

+- Xav has won a NERC Pushing the Frontiers grant with Mike Cant (Exeter) and Hazel Nichols (Swansea) to work on the role of the microbiome in determining scent and group identities in Banded Mongooses.
+Postdoctoral positions coming in 2026!

 - Dr Anna Bowland passed her PhD viva with no corrections.
 Her thesis looks at the ingestion of fermented fruits in Chimpanzees, and individual dynamics of the chimp gut microbiome.
 Congrats Anna!